osposweb/osposweb.github.io/Getting-Started-installations.md

 5. **Install** software, apache and mysql/mariadb are already there.
 You only need to enable the mod-rewrite module by `a2enmod rewrite` then PHP modules by `apt-get install php-intl php-openssl php-bcmath php-curl` Type "Y" when it asks if you want to continue.
 Finally restart service by `service apache2 restart`

-6. **Download** Retrieve a prebuilt version of OSPOS using the latest release.
-Execute in same terminal: `wget https://github.com/opensourcepos/opensourcepos/releases/download/3.3.2/opensourcepos.20200903075833.3.3.2.bb309c.zip -O osposlastedstable.zip` to later move to the htdoc directory.

-7. **Uncompress** to htdocs the download: `tar zxvf osposlastedstable.tar.gz  --strip 1 -C /var/www/html` this will populate all the web server htdocs root directory only for the software.
+6. **Download** the latest version of from the release section and uncompress it to a directory of choice

-8. **Create** database and access: executing in same terminal `mysql -u root -p -e "CREATE SCHEMA ospos;CREATE USER 'admin'@'%' IDENTIFIED BY 'pointofsale';GRANT ALL PRIVILEGES ON ospos . * TO 'admin'@'%' IDENTIFIED BY 'pointofsale' WITH GRANT OPTION;FLUSH PRIVILEGES;"` the DigitalOcean's password are in the filesystem, get with `cat /root/.digitalocean_password` command before, and take **in consideration password administrative privileges** for the database users.
+7. **Create** database and access: executing in same terminal `mysql -u root -p -e "CREATE SCHEMA ospos;CREATE USER 'admin'@'%' IDENTIFIED BY 'pointofsale';GRANT ALL PRIVILEGES ON ospos . * TO 'admin'@'%' IDENTIFIED BY 'pointofsale' WITH GRANT OPTION;FLUSH PRIVILEGES;"` the DigitalOcean's password are in the filesystem, get with `cat /root/.digitalocean_password` command before, and take **in consideration password administrative privileges** for the database users.

-9. **Populate** database with that other command in same terminal `mysql -u admin -ppointofsale -D ospos < /var/www/html/database/database.sql`
+8. **Populate** database with that other command in same terminal `mysql -u admin -ppointofsale -D ospos < /var/www/html/database/database.sql`

-10. **Browse** using the web browser and run from `http://<digitalocean-ip>/public` changing the "digitalocean-ip" with that provided in the mail previously received.
+9. **Browse** using the web browser and run from `http://<digitalocean-ip>/public` changing the "digitalocean-ip" with that provided in the mail previously received.

-11. **Login** by using username as **admin** and the password are **pointofsale** and then enjoy the software.
+10. **Login** by using username as **admin** and the password are **pointofsale** and then enjoy the software.

 Now next to [Getting Started Usage](Getting-Started-usage)